geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 Search results configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Related metadata types to query**: Use this section to define the metadata types displayed when showing showing search results in the grid. format To add additional types, click the blue ``+`` button.
+- **Related metadata types to query**: Use this section to define the metadata types displayed when showing search results in the grid. format To add additional types, click the blue ``+`` button.
 The possible types are shown below the form.

 .. figure:: img/ui-settings-searchresults.png